 Top 20 Majestic Waterfalls in Thailand

 It is located at DoiInathon National Park in Chiang Mai.
 The DoiInathon National Park is placed on the highest mountain of Thailand famous for lush forests and majestic waterfalls.

-	When half of the trekking to PhaDokSiew is made, then a glimpse of the forested waterfall is seen.
+When half of the trekking to PhaDokSiew is made, then a glimpse of this forested waterfall is seen.
 The beautiful viewpoint, Karen Village, rice fields are found during trekking.
-Swimming in the water bath would be loved.
+Swimming in the water bath is loved by tourists.

 → Where to stay: Best hotels in Chiang Mai